Erik T. Pohlmeier

-Erik Thomas Pohlmeier (born July 20, 1971) is an American prelate of the Catholic Church who has been serving as bishop of the Diocese of St. Augustine in Florida since 2022.
+Erik Thomas Pohlmeier (born July 20, 1971) is an American Catholic prelate who serves as the bishop of Saint Augustine in Florida.

 Biography

 Early life

 Erik Pohlmeier was born on July 20, 1971, in Colorado Springs, Colorado, one of five children of Tom and Sharon Pohlmeier.
-Pohlmeier enrolled in the University of Arkansas in Fayetteville in Fayetteville, Arkansas, in 1989 to study mechanical engineering, Having decided to become a priest, he left the university after two years to enter the Saint Meinrad Seminary and School of Theology in St. Meinrad, Indiana.
+Pohlmeier enrolled in the University of Arkansas in Fayetteville in 1989 to study mechanical engineering.
+Having decided to become a priest, he left the university after two years to enter the Saint Meinrad Seminary and School of Theology in Indiana.
 He received a Bachelor of Arts degree in philosophy from Saint Meinrad in 1994.

 After finishing at Saint Meinrad, Pohlmeier traveled to Rome to attend the seminary at the Pontifical North American College.
 He received a Bachelor of Sacred Theology degree from the Pontifical Gregorian University in Rome in 1997.
-He was ordained a deacon on October 7, 1997, at St. Peter's Basilica in Rome The next year, Pohlmeier finished a Master of Arts degree in spirituality from the Pontifical University of Saint Thomas Aquinas in Rome.
+He was ordained a deacon on October 7, 1997, at St. Peter's Basilica in Rome.
+The next year, Pohlmeier finished a Master of Arts degree in spirituality from the Pontifical University of Saint Thomas Aquinas in Rome.

 Priesthood

-Pohlmeier was ordained a priest at the Subiaco Abbey in Subiaco, Arkansas, for the Diocese of Little Rock by Bishop Andrew McDonald on July 25, 1998.
-After his 1998 ordination, the diocese assigned Pohlmeier as associate pastor at Christ the King in Little Rock from 1998 2001.
-He then received the following postings as pastor at these parishes in Arkansas:
+Pohlmeier was ordained a priest at the Subiaco Abbey in Arkansas, for the Diocese of Little Rock by Bishop Andrew McDonald on July 25, 1998.
+After his 1998 ordination, the diocese assigned Pohlmeier as associate pastor at Christ the King in Little Rock from 1998 to 2001.
+He was then made pastor at these parishes in Arkansas: